condecon/adaptivetesting/docs/adaptivetesting.tests.rst

 adaptivetesting.tests package
 =============================

-This module is not documented.
-Please, refer to the source code instead.
+This module includes unittests for the functionality of the package.
+There is no explicit documentation available.